Print vs Embroidery: Which Branding Method Is Right for Your Workwear?

 • Compromise garment certification

-Large back prints or oversized chest logos can affect compliance class if not positioned correctly.
+Large back prints or oversized chest logos can reduce the compliance class of the garment if not positioned correctly.
+For this reason, logo placement is checked before production begins.

-👉 Read our EN ISO 20471 guide explaining hi-vis classes and employer responsibilities:
+๐Ÿ‘‰ Read our guide explaining hi-vis classes and employer responsibilities

 https://hivizworkwear.net/blogs/news/en-iso-20471-explained-hi-vis-clothing-classes-requirements-employer-responsibilities-uk